swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 For an 80-mm secondary fan, the Foxconn PVA080G12Q that matches the primary fan, with a PC- or HP-style connector, seems like a safe and obvious choice.
 They are cheap and plentiful on ebay.
+Other choices are listed above.

-You can also go with a 92-mm fan.
-Here are some HP-compatible fans I've seen on ebay:
+For a 92-mm secondary fan, here are some HP-compatible fans I've seen on ebay:

 - Foxconn PV902512PSPF (0.40A) from HP/Compaq DCxx00 (HP: 435452-001, 432768-001, 451144-001)